-Protected whistleblowing includes reporting market manipulation, spoofing, illegal off-exchange activity, cryptocurrency fraud, manipulation of commodity benchmarks, misappropriation of investor funds, recordkeeping violations, or a registrant’s failure to supervise, insider trading failure to comply with business conduct standards.
+Protected whistleblowing includes reporting market manipulation, spoofing, illegal off-exchange activity, cryptocurrency fraud, manipulation of commodity benchmarks, misappropriation of investor funds, recordkeeping violations, or a registrant’s failure to supervise, insider trading, or failure to comply with business conduct standards.

 The CEA prohibits an employer from discharging, demoting, suspending, threatening or harassing, or in any other manner discriminating against, a whistleblower in the terms and conditions of employment because of any protected whistleblowing.

 To prevail, a whistleblower must prove “but-for” causation, which is not tantamount to “sole factor” causation.
 In Bostock v.
 Clayton Cty., the Supreme Court clarified the burden of proving “but for” causation: